stephenpope/stephenpope.github.io/publishing.md

 Keep the **Publishing Service** running for now while we install the Sitecore module package.

-## Installing the Publishing Service module
+# Installing the Publishing Service Module package

 The second zip you need to download is `Sitecore Publishing Module 2.0.0 rev. 170130` which is available on the [Sitecore Developer site](https://dev.sitecore.net/Downloads/Sitecore_Publishing_Service/20/Sitecore_Publishing_Service_20_Initial_Release.aspx).